novoselov-ab/unity-prefab-editor/README.md

 ## Usage

 * Copy the `RuntimePrefabEditor` folder somewhere under the `Assets` folder.
-* Open Unity3d
+* Open Unity3d.
-* Open `Window/Prefab Editor`
+* Open `Window/Prefab Editor`.
 * Select a GameObject in your scene to edit.
 Prefab Editor will show the prefab associated with that GameObject, it could be that there are few.
-* Edit your GameObject
+* Edit your GameObject.
-* Prefab Editor show changes, select changes you want to apply and press `Apply Changes To Prefab` button
+* Prefab Editor show changes, select changes you want to apply and press `Apply Changes To Prefab` button.

 ## Usage in pictures